dedis/cothority/README.md

 ## DeterLab

-For large scale simulations you can run simulations on DeterLab.
-Find more information on how to use [DeterLab](Deterlab.md)
+For more realistic, large scale simulations you can use DeterLab.
+Find more information on how to use [DeterLab here](Deterlab.md).

 # Protocols